x1angli/priority-n-productivity/knowledge-management.md

 * [LiquidText](https://www.liquidtext.net/)  academical note taking tool
 * [Gitbook](https://www.gitbook.com/)
 * [VuePress](https://vuepress.vuejs.org/).
 * [Joplin](https://joplinapp.org/) a free, open source note taking and to-do application, which can handle a large number of notes organised into notebooks.
 The notes are searchable, can be copied, tagged and modified either from the applications directly or from your own text editor.
 The notes are in Markdown format.
+The notes can be synchronised with various cloud services including Nextcloud, Dropbox, OneDrive, WebDAV or the file system (for example with a network directory).
+When synchronising the notes, notebooks, tags and other metadata are saved to plain text files.
 * [Notejoy](https://notejoy.com/)
 * [Trilium Notes](https://github.com/zadam/trilium) is a Node-based hierarchical note taking application with focus on building large personal knowledge bases
 * [Pocket](https://getpocket.com/) as read-it-later list